• 19838

 Postgraduate Research

-A Master of Science in Electronics and Communication is a postgraduate degree program that focuses on the advanced study of electronic and communication systems.
-This program is designed for students who want to specialize in the field of electronics and communication and develop their skills in areas such as wireless communication, digital signal processing, and microelectronics.
-The program usually consists of 32 credit hours and includes 4 core courses, 4 elective courses, and a thesis.
+A Master of Science in Electronics and Communication Engineering is a postgraduate degree program that provides advanced knowledge in electronic and communication systems.
+The program is structured to give students both depth and specialization in areas such as digital communications, microelectronics, signal processing, and antenna systems.
+To earn the degree, students must complete 39 credit hours, which include 4 core courses (12 CHr), 4 elective courses (12 CHr), and a Master’s thesis (15 CHr).

 Explore The Academy